-Jesse’s TV appearances include numerous local and nationally broadcast programs including, CNN Newsroom with Carol Costello, PBS News Hour with Gwen Ifill, Keith Olberman’s Countdown on Current TV, The Dan Rather Report, Democracy Now! with Amy Goodman, and The Real News Network.
+Jesse’s TV commentary on education and race has been featured on numerous local and nationally broadcast programs including, HBO’s “Problem Areas” with Wyatt Cenac, CNN Newsroom with Carol Costello, PBS News Hour with Gwen Ifill, Keith Olberman’s Countdown on Current TV, The Dan Rather Report, Democracy Now! with Amy Goodman, and The Real News Network.

 At a school with a history of social protest, this teacher is leading an opposition to ‘excessive testing’

 Gwen Ifill and the PBS News Hour crew interviewed Jesse Hagopian to ask him about how standardized testing is eroding education and why we are in the midst of the largest uprising against high-stakes testing in U.S. History.

 History teacher Jesse Hagopian from Seattle talks during Education Nation’s Teacher Town Hall about standardized tests and “reframing the purpose of education.”

 Teacher Jesse Hagopian debates Former U.S. Assistant Secretary of Education, Peter Cunningham on standardized testing.